Insurance companies sue energy corporation after it was blamed for helping start Colorado wildfire

 In contrast, the lawsuit accused Xcel of failing to do business in a reasonable way.
 It also says the fire sparked by its power line spread quickly because it was on top of a flat mesa, allowing the fire to spread along the ground, and ignited nearby vegetation.
 The lawsuit claims “firebrands” — flaming or glowing fuel particles carried by the wind — from the power line-ignited fire sparked spot fires that eventually spread and burned homes in the communities of Louisville and Superior.

+In its statement, Xcel said it reviewed its maintenance records and believes the system was properly maintained.

-A lawsuit by businesses and residents was filed last year against Xcel Energy last year, and two other residents fled a lawsuit against Xcel on Monday.
-Many more lawsuits by homeowners are expected.
+A lawsuit by businesses and residents was filed last year against Xcel Energy, and two other residents fled a lawsuit against Xcel on Monday.
+More lawsuits are expected to be filed, which lawyers hope to have considered by the same judge.